rwb/c621/README.md

 </p>

 * Notice the two lines are slightly different.
-* As we will see later, the least squares solution has some particularly appealing properties.
+* As we will see later, the least squares solution has compelling properties that merit its centrality in applied use.

 #### Topic 7: Maximum Likelihood